segabl/pd2-sh-complements/README.md

 *The reload speed increase of Aggressive Reload seems a bit extreme for something as basic as hitting headshots.*

-- Graze
-  - Ace
-    - Damage on headshot 100% → 90%

-*Graze is a strong room clearing ability and giving 100% of the damage to close enemies makes it not very strategic to use.*
-*Slightly reducing the damage on a headshot kill will encourage players to shoot higher health targets first.*

 ### Enforcer

 #### Shotgunner